multun/blog/content/obscure-c-features-en.rst

 There are *plenty* of things going on there:

 - One can declare multiple times the same function as long as their declarations are compatible, which means that if they have parameters, both declarations must have compatible ones.
-Declaration must also consistently use :c:`...`
+Declaration must also consistently use :c:`...`.
 - If the size of some array dimension is unknown at declaration time, one can write :c:`[*]` instead.
-- You can enclose type qualifiers inside the array brackets, to add some informations about the properties to the given array dimension.
-If the keyword :c:`static` is given on the first dimension, the array dimension size is interpreted as an actual minimum size.
+- You can enclose type qualifiers inside the array brackets, to add some informations about the properties of the array.
+If the keyword :c:`static` is present, the array dimension size is interpreted as an actual minimum size, instead of being ignored.
+Type qualifiers and :c:`static` can only be inside the first array dimension's brackets.
 - The compiler should use new declarations to fill in missing informations about the function's prototype.
 That's why uncommenting any of declaration 5 and 6 should trigger an error: 666 isn't the known array dimension size.
 CLang ignores this.
 In fact, it doesn't seem to care at all about declaration merging.
 - The size of the first dimension doesn't actually matter, so it gets ignored by the compiler.
-That's why declaration :math:`2` and :math:`4` do not conflict, even though the first dimension doesn't have the same size.
+That's why declaration :math:`2` and :math:`4` do not conflict, even though their first dimension doesn't have the same size.

 Compile-time tree structures
 ==========================================